 Criteria where a structure is exempt from the requirement to obtain permission under the building regulations:

 Under the regulations a temporary building is, again, a structure that remains standing for no more than 28 days.
 Small detached buildings are those that are no higher than one storey, and less than 30m² in area, and the purpose of the shed should not be for sleeping.
 The structure must be more than a meter from the boundary and must be made of non-combustible material.
-The materials PE and PVC are therefore well suited, given that they are highly fire retardant.
-To ensure compliance, certified fireproof tents are also available in our shop.
+The materials PE and PVC are therefore well suited.

 For certain buildings (including those over 50m², and those with either high energy demand or those that will stand in place for over 2 years), a permit may still need to be granted.